trident-project/trident/doc/source/annotated_example.rst

 ----------------------------

-Perhaps we wish to know the total column density of a particular ion present along this :class:`~trident.LightRay`.
+Perhaps we wish to know the total column density of a particular ion present along this :class:`~trident.light_ray.LightRay`.
 This can easily be done by multiplying the desired ion number density field by the pathlength field, ``dl``, to yield an array of column densities for each resolution element, and then summing them together::